Chapter 4 - Waiver of Physical or Mental Disorder Accompanied by Harmful Behavior

 If CDC’s response indicates that additional information is needed in order to complete the review, the officer should issue a Request for Evidence (RFE) for the applicant to provide additional information as specified by CDC.
 The officer should submit the information obtained through the RFE to CDC.
 CDC will provide a response to USCIS regarding the additional information.
 Once CDC indicates that no additional information is needed, the officer may proceed with the adjudication of the waiver.

 As is generally the case for waivers, a waiver for mental or physical conditions with associated harmful behavior requires an officer to consider whether the grant of the waiver is warranted as a matter of discretion.
-Neither a qualifying relationship nor a finding of hardship is required.

 By statute, it is USCIS’s decision whether to make the waiver subject to terms, conditions or controls.
 A CDC recommendation concerning terms, conditions, or controls on the granting of the waiver ordinarily has great persuasive weight, but is not binding on USCIS.